 Foundations for our Kinderfarm

-curriculum for mixed-age kindergarten (ages 3-6)
+mixed-age kindergarten (ages 3-6)

 Inspired by Rudolf Steiner's indications for Waldorf education, the teacher responds to the developing child in two basic ways:

 Firstly, the teacher engages in domestic, practical and artistic activities that the children can readily imitate such as baking, painting, gardening and handicrafts, adapting the work to the changing seasons and festivals of the year.
-Secondly, the teacher nurtures the children's power of imagination particular to the age by artfully telling carefully selected stories and by encouraging free play.
+Secondly, the teacher nurtures the children's power of imagination by artfully telling carefully selected stories and by encouraging free play.
 This free or fantasy play, in which children act out scenarios of their own creation, helps them to experience many aspects of life more deeply.
 When toys are used, they are made of natural materials.
-Pine cones, wood, cotton, silk, shells, stones and other objects from nature that the children themselves have collected are used in play and to beautify the room.
+Pine cones, wood, cotton, silk, shells, stones and other objects from nature that the children have collected are used in play and to beautify the room.